-The European Union aims to develop a sustainable, low carbon, resource efficient and competitive economy by transitioning towards a more circular economy.
+The European Union aims to develop a sustainable, net-zero greenhouse gas emissions, resource-efficient and competitive economy by transitioning towards a more circular economy.
 In past decades, the focus on cutting down the CO2 emissions produced by industry has been mainly on the supply side.
 But how big a difference can the actions of a circular economy make within the demand-side to reduce emissions from heavy industry?

 Director Mari Pantsar, The Finnish Innovation Fund Sitra